THE NEXT GENERATION OF POLICE PATROL VEHICLES

 (Image source: www.motorauthority.com)

-Hybrid technology makes sense in patrol vehicles: Policing requires a lot of stop-and-go driving where it is best to keep the lithium-ion batteries charged.
+Electric vehicles (EVs) and Internet of Things (IoT) technology offer numerous benefits to law enforcement agencies.
+EVs reduce fuel costs, are environmentally friendly, and emit no exhaust, making them cost-effective and sustainable options for police fleets.
+Hybrid EV are highly suitable for patrol vehicles: Policing requires a lot of stop-and-go driving where it is best to keep the lithium-ion batteries charged.
 This stored charge is what powers the electrics during extended stops rather than an alternator spun by an idling gasoline-powered engine.

-Ford has been making police cars for years and, this summer, it’s going to roll out the most innovative police vehicle ever produced: The 2020 Ford Police Interceptor Utility with hybrid powertrain.
+Ford recently introduced the 2020 Ford Police Interceptor Utility with hybrid powertrain.
 Based on the 2020 Explorer SUV, it’s the first hybrid big enough to accommodate the power needed in contemporary police operations.

 The Future is Autonomous